Exploring the Top Attractions of Paestum: A Visitor's Guide

-Outside the town walls of Paestum three large cemeteries, with tomb paintings of the highest quality, have been discovered since 1968.
-To the north are 70 tombs dating from the fourth century (the period of Lucanian predominance) painted in vivid colors, with scenes from everyday life which throw fresh light on the discovery of color, of light and shade and of spatial representation in Western art.
-On the west side a cemetery was found, covering an area of 25,000 sq.m/29,900 sq.yd with thousands of third century tombs painted in a style which demonstrates that even during the Roman period southern Italy still belonged to the Greek (Hellenistic) cultural sphere.
+Outside the town walls of Paestum, three large cemeteries with excellent tomb paintings have been discovered since 1968.
+To the north are 70 tombs dating from the fourth century painted in vivid colors with scenes from everyday life, which throw fresh light on the discovery of color, light and shade, and spatial representation in Western art.
+On the west side, a large cemetery was found, with thousands of third-century tombs painted in a style that shows how much of southern Italy still belonged to the Greek cultural sphere even during the Roman period.
+On the south side are tombs of the fifth century BC, at the height of the Greek period, with frescoes in the style of the classical vase-painters.
+Many of the paintings from these have been moved to the museum to protect them.
 Altogether more than 500 tomb paintings have been discovered so far.

 The site of the ancient city of Paestum is enclosed by a magnificent circuit of town walls, built in the fourth and third centuries BC.
 Four gates - one at each of the cardinal points - and a number of towers punctuate the 4.75-kilometer length of the walls.
 If you have time, walk around them to admire excellent views of the site and the sea.

 Immediately south of the museum in Paestum is an amphitheater from the Roman period, and although about half of it was destroyed by a road built across one end of it in 1930, the rounded end and entrance gate are easy to distinguish.